Beep-Boop-Bopa/Deconv-Resnet-Localisation-heatmaps/README.md

 # Deconv-Resnet-Localisation-heatmaps
 Playing around with putting a deconv layer on top of a resnet.
 Code available upon request.
+In this project, we are trying to find the center of the biggest rectangles in a given image.

 ![title](Figures/Simple_Epochs_dev.png)